 2. Read Wise Words

 Besides, you typically only see a counselor or other helping professional once a week.
-If you’re trying to undo a lifetime of damage or unlearn unhealthy habits to restore the relationship with you, you likely need more than just an hour a week to do it.
+If you’re trying to undo a lifetime of damage or unlearn unhealthy habits to restore the relationship with yourself, you likely need more than just an hour a week to do it.
 Self-help books can help bridge that gap.

 3. Move the Energy